 The work leading to the Ph.D. degree prepares students for careers in universities and in the research laboratories of industry and government, although Ph.D. graduates are also well qualified for the areas listed for the master's degree.
 Usually the first year of graduate work is principally devoted to course work in chemical engineering and in the minor program.
 ChE 291 is required for one, two, or three terms at the discretion of the instructor.
 The research program is also started during this period.
-During the second year the student is expected to spend at least half time on his research, and to complete his minor and the candidacy examination.
+During the second year the student is expected to spend at least half time on his research, and to complete his minor and the candidacy requirements.
 Some time is available for elective courses.
 It is expected that the research project will occupy full time during the third year.
 Thus, if summers are spent on research and other academic pursuits, the Ph.D. requirements may be completed in three calendar years.

 Admission.
 During the Friday preceding General Registration for the first term of graduate study, students admitted to work for the Ph.D. degree are required to consult with the professor in charge of the courses of engineering design, chemical thermodynamics, transport phenomena, and applied chemical kinetics.
 This informal consultation is aimed at planning course work for each student.
-A student whose background in a given subject is not sufficiently strong will be advised to take the appropriate 100-series course or do some remedial work.
-Students with adequate background in a given area will be encouraged to take advanced courses.